-- A user then it returns first name + last name.

-- A group then it returns the description.

-- A role then it returns the description.

-- A container then it returns the target DN.
+- If it is a user, it returns first name + last name. - If it is a group, it returns the description. - If it is a role, it returns the description. - If it is a container, it returns the target DN.

 public String getTargetDNDisplayName()